weso/rdfshape-api/README.md

 * [cats](https://typelevel.org/cats/): a library for functional programming in Scala.
 * [UMLShaclex](https://github.com/labra/shaclex): contains the visualization
-  code that converts schemas to UML diagrams
+  code that converts schemas to UML diagrams.
 * [SRDF](http://www.weso.es/srdf/): is the library used to handle RDF.
 It is a simple interface with 2 implementations, one in [Apache Jena](https://jena.apache.org/), and the other